Simply put sprouts (or micro-greens) and eggs are perfect in my world.

 Choose pastured free-range raised eggs not only for allowing the chicken to live cage-free (and disease free) but also for the nutrition.
 Free-range eggs are found to be higher in Vitamins A, E, beta-carotene and omega-3’s [2,3].

 So when we stop and think about both of these powerhouse foods they have all the essentials right in their shells to grow into a plant – if you’re a sprout, and in case of an egg – the chicken.
-This is why I call them the two of the perfect foods nature provides us.
+This is why I refer to them as the most the perfect foods nature provides us.

 Let me know how you enjoy these perfect foods … or do you have another superfood food you’d like to share with us?